SoftUni-Internal/interactive-content/EN/04-Position-and-Float/03-position-property.md

 `position: static;` is the **default** state of every element.

-It just means: 'put the element into its **normal position** in the document layout flow'.
+It just means: 'place the element into its **normal position** in the document layout flow'.

 **Note**: It **will not react** to the following properties: top, bottom, left, right, z-index.